rcbs318202012-bit/python_begininglevel./README.md

 # python_begininglevel.
-If you need more practice, follow along.
+\nIf you need more practice, follow along.
 Books I'm using are Python Crash Course and Automate the Boring Stuff with Python.
 PCC = Python Crash Course 3rd edition
 ATBS = Automate the Boring Stuff with Python
 Read chapters 1 & 2 in PCC and chapter 1 in ATBS.